festlv/isc0901b0-breakout/README.md

   Observed issues:
   * even with disabled boost converter, current path was provided by inductor.
   * outline of the PCB was slightly too large and did not fit the enclosure.
-* rev2: fix problems mentioned above

-**Important note:** the 2.54mm header with just a single ground pin is very poor choice for an interface that runs at ~73MHz.
+  * the 2.54mm header with just a single ground pin was very poor choice for an interface that runs at ~73MHz.
 It does work with ~5cm long cable though, but it's recommended to change to a different connector and add several more ground pins.

+* rev2: fix first 2 problems mentioned above
+* rev3: Changed the 2.54mm header with 20pin 0.5mm pitch FPC connector for better signal integrity.